 The uncertainty: How flexible are the centrifuge running times?
 How variable is the CO₂ content on the Dutch grid, and can it be forecasted?
 And as we like to actually go ahead and do things: Can smart advice about process running times be integrated in the daily operations of the engineers?

-Together with Rijnland and Fudura, we’ve been running a pilot across multiple weeks in 2022.
+Together with Rijnland and Fudura, we’ve been running a pilot across several months in 2022.
 We have shown that the daily operations work well and that CO₂ can be reduced by 27% (on days when running times are indeed flexible).
-We are currently in talks how to continue & scale up this project.
+The next phase is underway in 2024, where we will increase automation within Rijnland’s systems and scale to more locations.